 Some builders offer discounts if you obtain your mortgage through their lender; however, this doesn’t mean that lender offers the best deal out there.
 Shop around for a mortgate and don’t make a final decision based on discounts alone.

 If it’s your dream to build a new construction house, go into the process with an open mind and a clear idea of what you can expect.
 Team Anderson Realty can help you through this process seamlessly.
 Negotiate the best deal possible with our knowledgeable agents and know who the builders are that we’ve had great and not so great experiences with.
 We are located in the Village District of Holly Springs where new construction is going up all around us on a daily basis.
-Our agents are experts and can take a lot of the stress off your shoulders through the entire building process, call us today at: 919-610-5126.
+Our agents are experts and can take a lot of the stress off your shoulders through the entire building process, call one of our top Holly Springs real estate agents today at: 919-610-5126.